trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 ## Nailing down suspect source file

-The next step was to find the file that likely got mis-compiled: I kept adding `#pragma GCC optimize(0)` to various `AMDGPU` files until bug disappeared.
+The next step was to find the file that likely got miscompiled: I kept adding `#pragma GCC optimize(0)` to various `AMDGPU` files until bug disappeared.
 Then I removed as many added pragmas as I could to find minimum amount needed to fix the test.
 One file was enough: